 A study of the responsibility of the local church in world evangelism with suggestions concerning how to lead the local church to accept and carry out its missionary work.
 Nontextual.
+Same as BIBL-4113.
 This course is normally offered in the spring semester of even numbered years.